 ‘It was led by fifteen year old Shah Shuja and the family doctor Wazir Khan.
 Thousands of soldiers marched with banners and Mumtaz Mahal’s body was carried by ten soldiers in a golden coffin.
 A large number of ordinary people lined the streets, across villages and towns, to view the spectacle and precious coins were distributed to the needy and the poor.’

-The procession travelled 900 kms and reached Agra on 5th January, 1632.
+The procession travelled 900 km and reached Agra on 5th January 1632.

 A garden on the banks of the Yamuna owned by Raja Jai Singh of Amber was acquired and Mumtaz Mahal’s body was temporarily buried there.
 Two narratives of her second burial exist: One version says that after the Taj Mahal was completed, her body was moved there while the other version says that Taj Mahal was built over the temporary tomb.

-Mumtaz Mahal left most of her personal wealth, valued at ten million rupees at that time (In 1630) to her favourite daughter Jahanara.
-The rest was divided among rest of the children.
+Mumtaz Mahal left most of her personal wealth, valued at ten million rupees at that time (in 1630) to her favourite daughter Jahanara.
+The rest was divided among the rest of the children.